 Leadership is no easy task.
 It is not for cowards.
-That excludes a lot of people.
+And that excludes a lot of people.
+In this speech, let me try to spell out the vital elements of leadership that impacts.

 Leadership that impacts is about having a vision.
 It is about seeing far ahead; it is about anticipating the changes that can come in one’s field of work; and it is about getting others equipped and ready to meet the future.